Appdynamics/SE-CERT-BRUM-L1-Lab1/LAB_MANUAL.md

    1. Where is this function located?
    2. Explain how the JS agent is able to take advantage of this function.

-# 4) Analyze the Data in Browser Analytics
+# 5) Analyze the Data in Browser Analytics

-1. Enable Browser Analytics for your application.
+1. Enable Analytics for your application.
 2. Create a new Analytics search to verify your user data.
 3. Create visualizations for each of your custom data metrics.
+Any visualizations will do.
 4. Paste a screenshot of your visualizations.

-# 5) Set a Custom Page Name in the Config
+# 6) Set a Custom Page Name in the Config

 1. What does BRUM use by default to name the page?
    1. How does this show up in the UI?